Mohamed-js/RUBY-CAPSTONE/README.md

 # RUBY-CAPSTONE

-## Scruby ruby "E-commerce Web-Scrapper"
+## Scruby ruby "Web-Scrapper"

-This program can make scrapping to any E-commerce site.
-Just enter the page information and run!
+This program can make scrapping to Souq.com E-commerce site.
+Just enter the products' page link and run!

 # Screenshot